 For each subsequent tax year in which the election applies and the corporation is treated as a QEF, the shareholder must:

-- 1. Complete the applicable lines of Part II and - Attach Form 8621 to a timely filed tax return.
+- 1. Complete the applicable lines of Part III and - 2.
+Attach Form 8621 to a timely filed tax return (or, if applicable, a partnership or exempt organization return).

 Annual Election Requirements of the PFIC or Intermediary